Planning a burial at Brookwood Cemetery

 It was built in 1899.
 The architects were Cyril B. Tubbs and Arthur Messer who also designed the larger Church of England chapel (now the St Edward the Martyr Church).
 The chapel was dedicated to the Holy Souls and consecrated by the Rev. Francis Bourne, Bishop of Southwark on 6 November 1899.

 The seating layout can be altered as required, likewise, religious symbols may be added or removed.
-The standard service time in our chapel is 1 hour, during which time music may be played using our CD player.
+The standard service time in our chapel is 1 hour, during which time music may be played using our bluetooth system.
 This should all be arranged through your Funeral Director in advance of your service.

 Community Mausoleums provide space for several individuals or multiple families in one building for a period of 100 years.